spyrosoft/spyrosoft.com/awestruct/index.md

 The SpyroSoft philosophy: Less Software = More Security.
 Most web servers run separate software to 1) handle web requests and 2) generate web pages.
 The alternative is to combine the two.
 An entire point of failure and potential security issue is removed.

-Many steps have been taken to remove points of entry.
+When building custom websites many steps are taken to remove points of entry.
 If you are interested take a look at the [technical details](/about.html).
 If you know how to run a port scan do so now on spyrosoft.com.

 **What Are Some Secure Options?**